U.S. Department of Transportation

 MUTCD Language – Maintaining Pavement Marking Retroreflectivity:

-This link shows the proposed pavement marking retroreflectivity MUTCD Text.
+This link shows the proposed pavement marking retroreflectivity MUTCD text.
 Note that this proposal was named Revision 1 to the 2009 MUTCD at the time this NPA was published.
-In 2011 FHWA published two additional Notices of Proposed Amendments.
-The amendments will actually be numbered in the order that the final rules become effective.
+Since that time, FHWA published Revisions 1 and 2 to the MUTCD, unrelated to pavement marking retroreflectivity.
+Amendments are numbered in the order that final rules become effective, therefore the actual revision number for pavement marking retroreflectivity will not be assigned until a final rule is published.

 Summary of Proposed MUTCD Retroreflectivity Pavement Marking Standard: